ejacobg/ejacobg.github.io/content/blog/yearly-theme-2024.md

 Buy a car or look into alternative methods of transportation.

-Deepen my "home economics"/"adulting" knowledge and have a better grasp new responsibilities.
+Deepen my "home economics"/"adulting" knowledge and have a better grasp on new responsibilities.

 Develop my technical skills even further; get more comfortable using .NET.